 What are the downsides?

 All of the flexibility and transparency comes with a cost to the network member in the form of overhead and lack of stability.
 We don't offer full time contracts.
 Instead, we typically try to pay between 2-3 times the market rate for your skills so for every month you're working, you should be able to make enough money to live for two months.
 Or you can spend it all on partying.
 It's up to you.
 The thing is that it is on you, not us to ensure your financial stability.
 Rather than try to keep a portion our margin in an employee salary-related rainy day fund, we just pass it directly to you.
 Immediately.

 All of this means that our network members must do their own accounting and invoicing which, depending on where you live, can be quite a pain.
 If you work with us, be sure to budget some time for that, especially if you've never done it before.

 The bottom line is that when business is good for us, it is good for you too.
 When business is bad for us, it's bad for you too.
 We share the bounty in the good times, and we share the pain in the bad times.

 What it looks like to join

 If you are interested in joining us it is very easy.
 There is no extended contract negotiation, onboarding, and other paperwork.
-There is a verbal declaration of interest.
-Then when a project that is a good fit becomes available, we will negotiate rates as described above.
+There are two quick informal interviews, a technical assessment, and a declaration of interest.
+Then when a project that is a good fit becomes available, we will negotiate rates and conditions as described above.
 Then as long as you're happy with the projects, we repeat.
-Each worker typically works on one or two projects at a time.
-Since we target startups mostly, the projects tend to be short-ish on the order of 3-6 months which means you'll get to see several working environments per year.
+It is not uncommon for network members to be working on multiple contracts at a time.
+Our contract lengths can range from 3 months to a year depending on your priorities and preferences.

 Get in touch